What is a pod?

 There are only two since we aren’t great at big numbers:

-- Don’t take your ski boots to your pod (see “What about storage for my ski boots, accessories (helmets, googles), etc.?” above).
+- Don’t take your ski boots to your pod – see answer to FAQ “What about storage for my ski boots, helmet, goggles and other accessories?” above.

 - Have fun!